marcoviero/simstack3/README.md

 This is easy to do in the [Anaconda Navigator GUI](https://medium.com/cluj-school-of-ai/python-environments-management-in-anaconda-navigator-ad2f0741eba7).
 Alternatively from a terminal type:
 > conda create -n simstack python=3.9

-And then activate the environment.
-This terminal is where you will run the python code (or open a Jupyter window.)
+And then activate the environment
 > conda activate simstack

+This terminal is where you will run the python code (or open a Jupyter window.)
 Do this second step every time you open a new terminal.

 ### Required Packages
 Within the simstack environment (i.e., after **conda activate simstack**), install: